lskatz/mashtree/README.md

 ## Usage

-    mashtree.pl: use distances from Mash (min-hash algorithm) to make a NJ tree
-      Usage: mashtree.pl [options] *.fastq *.fasta *.gbk > tree.dnd
+    Usage: mashtree.pl [options] *.fastq *.fasta *.gbk *.msh > tree.dnd
     NOTE: fastq files are read as raw reads;
           fasta, gbk, and embl files are read as assemblies;
           Input files can be gzipped.
+    --tempdir            ''   If specified, this directory will not be removed at the end of the script and can be used to cache results for future analyses.
-      --tempdir                 If not specified, one will be made for you and then deleted at the end of this script.
+                              If not specified, a dir will be made for you and then deleted at the end of this script.
     --numcpus            1    This script uses Perl threads.
     --outmatrix          ''   If specified, will write a distance matrix in tab-delimited format
     --version                 Display the version and exit

     TREE OPTIONS
     --truncLength        250  How many characters to keep in a filename --sort-order         ABC  For neighbor-joining, the sort order can make a difference.
 Options include:
                               ABC (alphabetical), random, input-order

     MASH SKETCH OPTIONS
     --genomesize         5000000
     --mindepth           5    If mindepth is zero, then it will be chosen in a smart but slower method, to discard lower-abundance kmers.
     --kmerlength         21
     --sketch-size        10000

 Also see `mashtree_wrapper.pl` for advanced usage.
 Run either script with `--help` for additional information.